 Further, I love teaching in general because it gives me the opportunity to touch lives.
 Many of my students are first-generation college students.
 They have to overcome lots of challenges in order to earn their degrees.
 As a professor, I teach them, encourage them, and help them in any possible way I can.
 It is rewarding to see the proud smiles on their faces at graduation ceremonies.
 My heart melts when they share how they set great examples for their children to pursue higher education and brighter future.

 Acknowledgement: I got some great ideas for this blog by discussing with Baker College business program directors and faculty including Dr. Polly Bashore, Mrs. Debra Bechtel, Dr. Amy DeSonia, and Dr. Tomeika Williams.

-If you’d like to learn more about BC’s College of Business, visit our program page.
+If you’d like to learn more about Baker College’s College of Business, visit our program page.

 Dr. Na “Lina” Li is the Dean of the College of Business at Baker College.
 She has been sharing her passion in business education with students for more than 10 years.
 She has published numerous journal papers and book chapters and presented at multiple academic conferences on information system adoption, e-commerce website evaluation and use, group dynamics in virtual teams, teaching and learning, and academic program assessment.
 She serves as co-chair for numerous conference tracks and associate editor for journals.
 She is a Past Chair of the Association for Information Systems - Special Interest Group on Human-Computer Interaction (SIGHCI).